kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Template Function
 --------------------------

-`Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explains that "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction)":
+As `Parameter pack(since C++11) <https://en.cppreference.com/w/cpp/language/parameter_pack>`_ explainst: "A variadic function template can be called with any number of function arguments (the template arguments are deduced through template argument deduction)".

-Recursive calls typical of a variadic template funtion implementation like that for ``template<class T, class...
-Rest> std::vector<std::string> stringify(const T& t1, const Rest& ... params);``, which converts its input into a vector of strings:
+Recursive calls are often used in the implementation of variadic template funtions like the one below, which converts its input into a vector of strings.
+But there are `Pack expansion tricks <https://arne-mertz.de/2016/11/more-variadic-templates/>`_ to simplify convoluted recursive code like that below.

 .. code-block:: cpp